adamnstone/DigitalPortfolioWebsite/docs/stem/test-generator/index.md

 ## Documentation

-The most interesting aspect of this project was the networking with ChatGPT and Google Forms, not the HTML/CSS and Flask server.
-So, I'll cover the code for the backend of the project.
+The documentation below covers the most interesting aspect of the project, which was networking with ChatGPT and Google Forms.

 ### ChatGPT